nuls-io/devsite/source/contract/index.md

 * enum（not supported）
 * assert（not supported）

-### 3.3 Basic grammar
+### 3.3 Basic syntax

-The following syntax is the same as that of Java, but it is simply listed.
-For details, please refer to the relevant documentation of Java.
+The following syntax is the same with Java and simply listed here under, with specific details referred to the relevant documents of Java

-* Identifier: consists of characters, underscores, dollar signs or numbers, beginning with characters, underscores, dollar signs
+* Identifiers are consisted of character, underline, dollar sign or figure, beginning with character, underline or dollar sign
 * Basic data type: byte short int long float double char boolean
 * Reference data type: class, interface, array
 * Arithmetic operators: + - * /%++ -